RakeshTirlangi/Cross-domain-text-classifier/README.md

 ### Supervised Training Curve vs Patent Performance

 This plot shows how supervised performance improves as more labeled target samples are used.
-The horizontal line indicates the patent-style performance.
+The horizontal line indicates the patent-style performance (0.8068).

 ![Training Curve Comparison](figures/training_curve.png)

-This illustrates how close the domain-adaptation approach comes to fully supervised training.

 ---

-## Key Insight
+## Interpretation

+While the fully supervised model achieves higher accuracy, the patent-style framework demonstrates that:

+- Competitive performance can be obtained
-The embedding-enhanced domain adaptation framework achieves near-supervised performance without directly training on labeled target data.
+- Without directly training on labeled target data

-This demonstrates the effectiveness of:

-- Cross-domain consistent feature selection
-- Confidence-based pseudo-labeling
+- Using cross-domain consistent features and iterative pseudo-labeling

-- Embedding-based semantic polarity alignment
+This highlights the practical value of domain adaptation when labeled target data is limited or unavailable.

 ---